stswee/ECE219/Project 1/Project1_ReadMe.md

 ## glove.ipynb
 **About**
-Notebook contains code and result for Question 10-13
+Notebook contains code and results for Question 10-13

 **Instruction**
 To run this notebook, make sure that the Project1-ClassificationDataset.csv and glove.6B.300d.txt files are in the appropriate directory (change the data path as needed).
 All cells should be run sequentially.